 These 10 TED talks shine a light on user experience design and innovative ways of building user-friendly products.

 01. Got a wicked problem?
-First, tell me how you make toast
+Tell me how you make toast

 Have a problem; make toast.
 Or, to put it more finely, think about the process you go through to make toast, and then apply that systematic approach to your original problem.
 That’s the advice of designer and problem-solver Tom Wujec.

-In his TED talk, Wujec walks through a simple design exercise that "reveals unexpected truths about the way we think about things".
-By breaking down wicked problems into mental models UX-ers can use to get to the heart of the why users act like they do.
+In his TED talk (opens in new tab), Wujec walks through a simple design exercise that "reveals unexpected truths about the way we think about things".
+By breaking down "wicked problems" into mental models, UX-ers can get to the heart of the why users act like they do.